By Laura Wides

 lawyer.
 "How did Austria gain title to the paintings?
 And have the

 conditions for restitution under the 1998 law been met?"
-He was referring to
+He was referring

-a 1998 Austrian law stating that paintings can be returned to their former
+a 1998 Austrian law stating that paintings can be returned to their

-owners if they were looted and never properly returned after the war, or
+owners if they were looted and never properly returned after the war,

 were donated under duress after the war.